 On May 22, 2014, the Company's registration statement on Form S-1 (File No. 333-194621) for our IPO was declared effective by the Securities and Exchange Commission, or SEC.
 On May 29, 2014, we completed our IPO whereby we sold 9,166,667 shares of common stock, at a public offering price of \$6.00 per share, before underwriting discounts and expenses.
-The aggregate net proceeds received by us from the offering were \$49.7 million after deducting the underwriting discounts and commissions and offering expenses paid by us.
+The aggregate net proceeds received by us from the offering were \$49.7 million after deducting the underwriting discounts and offering expenses paid by us.

-As of June 30, 2015, we have used approximately \$22.7 million of our net proceeds from the IPO primarily to fund the Phase 3 clinical trial for Twirla and for general working capital purposes.

-There has been no material change in the planned use of proceeds from our IPO as described in our prospectus dated May 22, 2014, filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended, as revised in our Quarterly Report on Form 10-Q for the period ended June 30, 2014, filed with the SEC on August 14, 2014.
+As of September 30, 2015, we have used approximately \$29.9 million of our net proceeds from the IPO primarily to fund the Phase 3 clinical trial for Twirla and for general working capital purposes; and, to a lesser extent, for activities related to the completion of the equipment qualification related to the expansion of Corium's manufacturing capabilities.
+We no longer plan to use any of the proceeds from our IPO for the development of our product candidate pipeline.
+There has been no other material change in the planned use of proceeds from our IPO as described in our prospectus dated May 22, 2014, filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended, as revised in our Quarterly Report on Form 10-Q for the period ended June 30, 2014, filed with the SEC on August 14, 2014.